 Some people have tried to use Google Maps and streaming the map data, only to find on the day no data signal in the mountains, so no streaming Maps.

 Some people found on the day they didn’t know how to tell Google Maps to follow a specific route.
 You don’t want to discover these gems of wisdom on the day.
-Learn your app.
+Learn your app before the day.

-As of late 2019, Google Maps now allows downloads in Japan which should reduce some of these issues – providing you remember to download the map data beforehand.
+Google Maps does allow downloads in Japan which should reduce some of these issues – providing you remember to download the map data beforehand and you know how to make it work.

-Those using OSMAnd+ and in fact all other offline based apps should also make sure they have local copies of the locales for the route, and surrounding areas – if there’s an issue on the day and we have to make a detour, the app cannot help you find an alternative if you haven’t downloaded the map data for that new area.
-You can likely get this over the air, but that’ll be slow, and signal may not be great – download it from the comfort of your armchair beforehand.
+Those using OSMAnd and in fact all other offline based apps should also make sure they have local copies of the locales for the route, and surrounding areas – if there’s an issue on the day and we have to make a detour, the app cannot help you find an alternative if you haven’t downloaded the map data for that new area.
+You can likely get this over the air, but that’ll be slow, and signal may not be great – download it from the comfort of your armchair beforehand – some of these area maps are quite large.

 Map Not Keeping Up?